The key to a peaceful future lies with children. The nature of childhood experiences determines an adult’s character and personality.

 Education must not be seen merely as teaching (the passing on of facts) or transferring of a culture.
 Rather it aids the development of the whole personality and involves parents as well as educators.
 Montessori education fosters the development of people who value themselves and who feel in control of their lives.
 Only then can they direct their energies to a wider community and work to build a better world for themselves and others.

-This method is based on following the child – recognising the needs and characteristics of children of each age group and constructing the corresponding enviornment that best meets these needs.
+This approach is based on following the child – recognising the needs and characteristics of children of each age group and constructing the corresponding enviornment that best meets these needs.

 The role of the guide